kura-labs-org/c4_deployment-9/README.md

 <p align="center">
 <img src="https://github.com/kura-labs-org/kuralabs_deployment_1/blob/main/Kuralogo.png">
 </p>
-<h1 align="center">C4_deployment-6<h1>
+<h1 align="center">C4_deployment-8<h1>

-Demonstrate your ability to deploy an infrastructure with Terraform.
+Demonstrate your ability to work within a group to deploy an e-commerce application to ECS.

 - Create a separate GitHub repository for this application